a8m/mark/README.md

 2. backslash escape(inline and blocks)
 3. Add peek() to lexer instead to backup all the times
 4. text interpolation
-5. Configuration, gfm or not(heading, tables, etc...)
+5. Configuration, gfm or not(heading, tables, spanTags, etc...)

 Stash
 -----